 Our redeemable convertible preferred stock warrants were classified as liabilities as the underlying redeemable convertible preferred stock was considered contingently redeemable and we were obligated to transfer assets to the holders upon occurrence of a deemed liquidation event.
 The warrants were recorded at fair value upon issuance and subject to remeasurement to fair value at each balance sheet date, with changes in fair value recognized as other expense in the statements of operations.
 The warrant liability was recorded as other noncurrent liabilities in the balance sheets.
-We continued to adjust the warrant liability for changes in fair value until the conversion of redeemable convertible preferred stock warrants was converted into warrants to purchase common stock and reclassified to additional paid-in capital.
+We continued to adjust the warrant liability for changes in fair value until the conversion of redeemable convertible preferred stock into common stock.
+At the time of conversion, the liability associated with the redeemable convertible preferred stock warrants was converted into warrants to purchase common stock and reclassified to additional paid-in capital.
 As a result, the redeemable convertible preferred stock warrant liability was settled and is no longer subject to remeasurement.